 To improve your Spanish, it’s important to apply the concepts you’re learning directly in practice.
-Writing is an especially helpful way to do this, since you can develop and practice specific grammatical structures, and then ask for feedback from a native speaker, your tutor, or a teacher.
+Writing is an especially helpful way to do this, since you can develop and practice specific grammatical structures.
+Writing also encourages you to explore new vocabulary, work on your spelling, and combine all the concepts you’ve learned thus far.
+And the best part?
+You can always ask for feedback from a native speaker, your tutor, or a teacher.

 The Spanish writing prompts below all address specific concepts that are crucial to expressing yourself fully and correctly.
+We have listed 25 Spanish essay ideas in our infographic and included a few bonus exercises for extra practice.
 Even though there are many fun ways to learn Spanish, this exercise is very hands-on and your progress will be noticeable.

 So grab a pen and paper, and let’s get started!

 1) Write a one-paragraph biography of your life so far.
 This can include a variety of past tenses to describe habitual and one-time actions, as well as tenses to describe events that happened before or after another event.
 You can also practice using sequencing and transition words such as primero, después, and entonces.

 2) Describe your family.
 Not only will you be using family-related vocabulary, you’ll also get practice describing age and occupation.

 3) Create a written sketch of your best friend.
 This Spanish essay idea encourages you to detail why you like him or her, and also make use of physical and personality descriptors (alto, rubio, amable, cómico).
 You can also explain how you met using the reciprocal verb conocerse.